PhysMamba: State Space Duality Model for Remote Physiological Measurement: Introduction

+Despite its promise, deploying rPPG in real-world environments faces significant challenges, including motion artifacts, lighting variations, and environmental noise.
+These factors disrupt signal consistency and hinder the generalization of rPPG systems, limiting their practical adoption in scenarios such as telemedicine and stress monitoring.

+Traditional rPPG methods, including signal processing techniques like Independent Component Analysis (ICA) and chrominance-based projections \cite{li2014remote, tulyakov2016self}, perform well in controlled environments but struggle under dynamic conditions due to their reliance on handcrafted features.
+Recent deep learning approaches, such as CNN-based models \cite{chen2018deepphys}, have improved motion artifact handling, while Transformer-based architectures like PhysFormer \cite{yu2022physformer} enhance temporal dependency modeling.
+However, these models suffer from high computational complexity, making them less practical for real-time applications.
+State Space Models (SSMs) have emerged as a computationally efficient alternative, as demonstrated by RhythmMamba \cite{zou2024rhythmmamba}, which captures quasi-periodic patterns in physiological signals with low computational cost.
+Yet, existing SSM-based methods face limitations in generalization and parallel processing, particularly in cross-dataset scenarios.

+Building on these advancements, we propose \textbf{PhysMamba}, a novel dual-pathway time-frequency interaction model that integrates \textbf{Synergistic State Space Duality (SSSD)} for rPPG estimation.
+This is the first framework to combine the efficiency of state space models with the feature extraction capabilities of attention mechanisms in a dual-pathway architecture.
+By introducing a Multi-Scale Query (MQ) mechanism, PhysMamba achieves efficient information sharing between pathways, enabling robust feature representation under noisy and dynamic conditions.

+Comprehensive experiments on the PURE, UBFC-rPPG, and MMPD datasets demonstrate that PhysMamba achieves state-of-the-art performance in both intra-dataset and cross-dataset evaluations.
+These results highlight its superior robustness, accuracy, and generalization, paving the way for practical applications in non-contact health monitoring systems, including wearable devices and real-time telemedicine.

-The main contributions are summarized as follows: \begin{itemize} \item We propose PhysMamba, an efficient rPPG estimation method via State Space Duality in a dual-pathway time-frequency interactive network.
-This is the first attempt handling rPPG estimation via SSD, creating technological breakthroughs. \item To enhance information exchange in dual-pathway model, we develop a simple state space fusion module using cross-attention for effective lateral information sharing, improving robustness and generalization. \item Extensive experiments on three public rPPG datasets of varying difficulty levels, including internal and cross-dataset testing, show that PhysMamba achieves state-of-the-art performance in rPPG heart rate estimation, demonstrating its superior robustness and generalization capabilities. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize}\item We propose PhysMamba, an efficient rPPG estimation method via State Space Duality in a dual-pathway time-frequency interactive network.
+This is the first attempt handling rPPG estimation via SSD, creating technological breakthroughs. \item To enhance information exchange in dual-pathway model, we develop a simple state space fusion module using Mutil-Scale Queries for effective lateral information sharing. \item Extensive experiments on three public rPPG datasets (PURE, UBFC-rPPG, and MMPD) validate the superior performance of PhysMamba, achieving state-of-the-art results in both controlled and complex real-world scenarios. \end{itemize}